 Transcripts should be sent directly to the following address:

 Boston University African Studies Center

 232 Bay State Road

 Boston, MA 02215

 Applications are accepted on a rolling basis.
 However, candidates are encouraged to apply in the following deadlines:

 - June 15 for Summer of Fall admission

 Boston University’s African Studies Center does not charge tuition for this program as part of its national mandate to serve K-12 teachers in building their practice of African Studies.
-The cost of the program is based on the cost of classes and workshops that participants attend in their respective contexts.
+The cost of the program is the cost of classes and workshops that participants attend in their respective contexts.
 There is no cost to transfer any class or workshop to the program.

 For more information